zzf495/SCSL/README.md

-# Selected Sample Labeling for Domain Adaptation (SSL)
+# Selected Confidence Sample Labeling for Domain Adaptation (SCSL)

-This repository contains the codes of the  SSL.
+This repository contains the codes of the  SCSL.

 ## Code files (matlab implementation)

-SSL.m : the implementation of SSL;
+SCSL.m : the implementation of SCSL;

 demo.m: experimental demonstration on Office (decaf) dataset.